Pretty-Good-Freedom-Tech/brainstorm.world/docs/draft-nips/curated-knowledge-graph.md

 This NIP describes a mechanism to construct a _personalized knowledge graph_ (KG) that is curated by one's web of trust (WoT).

 The WoT curates not only the data inside the CKG, but also the organization of that data into functional units referred to as _concepts_.
-Much of this NIP is concerned with the formal definition of a concept, starting with a specialized path called a _class thread_.
+Most of this NIP is concerned with the formal definition of a concept, starting with a specialized path called a _class thread_.

 # Building Blocks and Primitives